RickTee/dirtool/README.md

 Looking for some input on this.

 Atm it runs, shows the left and right panes and 64 buttons.
-Initially it will create a default config file in your home dir /home/<name>/.dtool.cfg in init format produced by QSettings.
+Initially it will create a default config file in your home dir /home/<name>/.dtool.cfg in ini format produced by QSettings.
 Running again it will load the config file to generate the buttons.
 Lef click on any button causes touch to create a file in your home dir called knight.txt, middle click any button removes that file.